apollographql/persistgraphql/README.md

 This package provides an implementation of an Apollo Client network interface that provides persisted query support.
 It serves as a drop-in replacement for the standard network interface and uses the query map given by `persistgraphql` in order to send only query hashes/ids to the serverather than the query document.

-This package also provides a way for you to alter any generic NetworkInterface to use persisted queries from a provided query map with the `addPersistedQueries(networkInterface: NetworkInterface, queryMap: OutputMap)` funciton.
+This package also provides a way for you to alter any generic NetworkInterface to use persisted queries from a provided query map with the `addPersistedQueries(networkInterface: NetworkInterface, queryMap: OutputMap)` function.
 This overrides the `query` member function of your network interface instance to replace your query with an id based on the query map provided.

 See the implementation as well as some documentation for it within `src/network_interface/ApolloNetworkInterface.ts`.